From Counterportation to Local Wormholes: Acknowledgments

 \section{Acknowledgments}

-I thank Paul Skrzypczyk, Terry Rudolph, Will McCutcheon, Robert Griffiths, Jonte Hance, and John Rarity for useful feedback.
+I thank Terry Rudolph, Will McCutcheon, Jonte Hance, Paul Skrzypczyk, Sandu Popescu, and John Rarity for helpful conversations; Robert Griffiths, Sam Braunstein, and Chiara Marletto for helpful email correspondence.
 This work was supported by the UK's Engineering and Physical Sciences Research Council (EP/PS10269/1).